 If you were injured by an 18-wheeler, you need to file an insurance claim.
 Also, you need to file a personal injury lawsuit.
 That way, you can get compensation for your:

 - Emotional distress

 We will help you calculate all of your damages.
 Your past medical bills and lost wages are the smallest part of your damages.
 The largest part of your damages is your pain and suffering – physical pain, mental anguish, physical disfigurement, reduced quality of life, loss of companionship, lost career opportunities.
 Often times, juries will calculate pain and suffering compensation by taking your economic damages (medical bills and lost wages), and multiplying them by a number that they believe is justified by the scope of the harms you’ve suffered.
 Our job as your semi truck accident lawyers is to help the jury make that determination by presenting all of the harms and losses you’ve suffered.

 Our Atlanta Semi-Truck Accident Lawyers Will Help You

 Attorneys that advertise on TV, billboards, radio, and buses don’t have the time or the resources to successfully litigate truck accident cases.
 Their goal is to settle your case as quickly as possible – even if that means settling your case for far less than its true value.
 If they can’t get your case quickly settled, they will abandon your case.

-The Atlanta semi truck accident lawyers at Allen & Scofield Injury Lawyers, LLC have decades of trial experience.
+Our Atlanta truck accident lawyers have decades of trial experience.
 We’re not afraid to litigate a challenging case.
 We’ve recovered tens of millions of dollars in truck accident cases including a $15 million dollar verdict in 2016 that was upheld on appeal.
 Our team has the time, dedication, and resources to invest in a challenging, but worthwhile case.